-BOXCAR determines the required reinforcing area and checks shear capacity at a number of critical sections.
+Eriksson Culvert determines the required reinforcing area and checks shear capacity at a number of critical sections.
 The required areas of reinforcing are typically controlled by a few significant critical sections.
-For the A{s1} reinforcing, the controlling critical sections are typically located at the toe of the haunch in the slabs, floor, and walls.
-Sections at the inside faces of these members are also evaluated by including the haunch depth in the structural section.
+For the As1 reinforcing, the controlling critical sections are located at the toe of the haunch in the slabs, floor, and walls.
 For the remaining areas of reinforcing, the controlling critical sections are typically at or near the midspan of each member.
+Controlling critical sections for shear capacity are located at a distance d_v from the toe of the haunches in accordance with AASHTO LRFD Art.
+5.7.3.2.